MBACP Senior Accredited Counsellor

 I believe that having the opportunity to talk through and make sense of our problems, particularly in the light of our past experiences, can have a profound and lasting effect on how we feel both within ourselves and in our relationships with other people.

-I work differently with each person, according to the need, but fundamental to my practice is the belief that what we learned from growing up in our families plays a major part in how we conduct our lives in the present, often in a most enriching way, but often to our detriment.
+I work differently with each person, according to their need, but fundamental to my practice is the belief that what we learned from growing up in our families plays a major part in how we conduct our lives in the present, often in a most enriching way, but often to our detriment.
 These would be areas for exploration.

 Training, qualifications & experience

-Advanced Diploma in Integrative Counselling
+Advanced Diploma in Integrative Counselling - Edinburgh's Telford College

 Understanding and working with adolescents - Scottish Institute for Human Relations

-Introductory training in family therapy which has helped me understand the Individual in the context of their Family System.
+Introductory training in Family Therapy which has helped me understand the Individual in the context of their Family System.